dantleech/blog/content/posts/2025/12-28-the-year-this-year.md

 ([video 📹](https://phpconference.nl/session/value-objects-and-you/)).
 I
-rehearsed this talk extensively the day before, repeating it over and over again, and making changes and drawing silly pictures and finding comic timings - and it seemed to go down well, I only got two reviews but they were both 5/5 (and not from people I know 🤣).
+rehearsed this talk extensively the day before, repeating it over and over again, and making changes and drawing silly pictures and finding comic timings - and it seemed to go down well in front of a largeish audience, I only got two reviews but they were both 5/5 (and not from people I know 🤣).
 I got extremely drunk in the after party but managed to queasily make it to the [Amsterdam ParkRun](https://www.parkrun.co.nl/amsterdamsebos/) with Mike Lehan obtaining